heygrady/react-redux-notes/redux-wordpress.md

 1. `postsUrl` is how you request a list of posts form the WordPress demo API.
 In a larger app you might have a utility function that constructs a proper URL for you.
 You may also wish to keep your URL in a config file to more easily control using different URLs for different environments.

 2. `*fetchAllPosts()` is a saga.
-It accepts an action as its argument.
+It accepts an action as its argument (but it doesn't use it for anything).
 Sagas yield effects.
 In redux-saga you typically yield a `call`, meaning you want to call a function that returns a promise and resume the saga when the promise is fulfilled.

-You  might also yield a `put`, meaning you want to dispatch a action and resume the saga.
-You can see that we call `fetch` from isomorphic fetch and we call `response.json` to get the JSON from the response.
+  You  might also yield a `put`, meaning you want to dispatch an action.
+You can see that we call `fetch` from isomorphic-fetch and we call `response.json()` to get the JSON from the response.
 You can also see that we put `setMeta` to toggle the loading state and to capture errors.
 We also put `recievePosts` with the payload from the AJAX call.

   ```js
   // a saga is a generator function